 - A regular email newsletter, a text message system and an online learning journal system called Tapestry where your child’s learning and development is logged – click here for Tapestry information.

 - Stay & Play sessions for the whole family!
-They’re organised regularly – details will be on your newsletters, and the yearly plan is on display on the notice board in case you need to arrange time off work.
+They’re organised regularly – details will be on your newsletters.
 If you can’t make your team’s week, just let us know and we’ll find another time for you.
 Mummies, Daddies, Grandparents, Aunts, Uncles, Carers - any close family member is welcome but obviously just 1 at a time please!
 You're very welcome to book more than one slot over the year.

 Clothing & things from home – what to expect: